Melvin-Antony/blazescan-auto-cleaner/README.md

  - Provides you the crons of these bad users so that you can inspect manually.

  More info on balzescan : https://github.com/Hestat/blazescan

+NOTE: This script was made on 2019-05-27 and the newer blazescan version might produce newer result patterns which should be handled manually.
+You can add the newer patterns to the script according to their nature.